claudinpcosta/2020-FatBodyQueens-Bimpatiens/README.md

 	 - Reference genome index was created using OGS annotation (splice sites & exons)
 4. Exonic expression (read counts) was extracted and summed for genes using featureCount
 ````

+_ notes: see ... for additional information _